Borough and Bankside (C2) CPZ review

 We have however proposed the upgrade of all single yellow lines across the zone to double yellow lines as well as the extension of several parking bays; this is to ensure that parking only occurs in marked bays and not in unsafe locations such as corners and across driveways.

 The Cabinet Member for Environment and Public Realm approved the proposed changes across the zone as shown in this report.

 Following the approval of this report, statutory consultation commenced on 1 February 2018 and finished on 22 February 2018.
-We are currently in the process of creating a report of the representations received during this period and will present this to the Cabinet Member for determination later this year.

 You can view the notice of proposal and drawings (pdf, 3.9mb) of all proposed changes.

 All representations received during this period were considered and the Cabinet Member for Environment, Transport Management and Air Quality instructed officers to proceed with the implementation of revised proposals.
 Details can be found on this page of our website.

 Implementation of the proposals is likely to commence in late 2018.

 If you would like any further information please email firstname.lastname@example.org or telephone 020 7525 2665

 Page last updated: 19 November 2018